 The New England Botanical Society offers awards of up to $3,000 to graduate students to support botanical research.
 The awards encourage and support botanical research on the New England flora (plants, algae, and fungi), including support for field, lab, and herbarium work, as well as travel to and within New England by those who would not otherwise be able to work in the region.
-The present budgeted amount for this award is $6000, so it is anticipated that two to three awards will be given each year, although the actual number and amount of awards will depend on the proposals received in a given year.

 Applicants do not need to be a member of our organization to apply for this award.